-Trifarious’ acclaimed debut CD ‘Russian Roulette’ was released in June 2015.
-In 2018 Trifarious will be launching their second album ‘From Eternity to Here’.
+Trifarious’ debut CD ‘Russian Roulette’ was released in 2015, and 2019 will see the launch of their second album ‘From Eternity to Here’.

 Tim Redpath is highly respected as both clarinetist and saxophonist, and has been at the forefront of contemporary chamber music for almost thirty years.
 He has performed and collaborated with some of the most exciting and eclectic musicians around.
 These include Apollo Saxophone Quartet, London Saxophonic (touring and recording extensively with Michael Nyman and Moondog (Louis Hardin)), Moondog Big Band, Andy Scott’s Sax Assault & Bob Mintzer, Barbara Thompson, Joanna Macgregor, Django Bates and Iain Ballamy.
 He has broadcast extensively on BBC television, BBC Radio 2, 3 & 4, Classic FM and has featured on over twenty CD albums.
 He has been guest principal clarinet and saxophonist with many of the UK’s leading orchestras including Opera North, BBC Philharmonic, Hallé, BBC Scottish, RTE, London Chamber Orchestra and the Philharmonia Orchestra.
 As founder member and soprano saxophonist with the highly acclaimed Apollo Saxophone Quartet for 23 years (1985 – 2008), Tim has amassed a large collection of awards including winner of the Tokyo International Chamber Music Competition (plus the Lufthansa Outstanding Performance Award), Countess of Munster Trust, Royal Overseas League and Tunnell Trust.

 From the London Mozart Players to Don Weller, throughout her extensive performing career Rachel Calaminus has demonstrated her ability to perform in all music genres.
 In great demand as both violin and viola player she leads a busy performing schedule and works with many of the UK’s leading orchestras and ensembles including the Royal Philharmonic Orchestra and Royal Ballet Sinfonia.
 She has featured on countless recordings spanning across the whole musical spectrum including classical, jazz, world and popular music.